Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$: Quantum Monk-Chevalley formula for

 \begin{thm} Let $1\leq r\leq n-1$ and $u\in S_n$ with $u\leq w_0s_{n-1}$.
 In $QH^*(X)$, we have

-\end{thm} The constraint $w \leq w_0s_{n-1}$ is a prior required in the second and third sum of the formula $\xi^{s_r} \star \xi^{u}$, but turns out to be redundant (see \cref{lengthQCF}).
+\end{thm} The constraint $w \leq w_0s_{n-1}$ is a priori required in the second and third sums of the formula $\xi^{s_r} \star \xi^{u}$, but turns out to be redundant (see \cref{lengthQCF}).

 This section is devoted to a proof of the above theorem.
-We use the current form in \cref{thm: QCFbody}, to indicate our approach that degree-$d$ Gromov-Witten invariants of $X$ with $d_{n-1}\leq 1$ can be reduced that of $F\ell_{n-1}$, and that the vanishing of those with $d_{n-1}\geq 2$ can be confirmed.
+We use the current form in \cref{thm: QCFbody}, to indicate our approach: degree-$d$ Gromov-Witten invariants of $X$ with $d_{n-1}\leq 1$ can be reduced those of $F\ell_{n}$, while those with $d_{n-1}\geq 2$ vanish.